Increase individual and organisational performance through sales executive coaching.

 If so, you might be able to establish a trade by offering free executive coaching in exchange for the same in return.
 You could arrange to exchange an hour, once a month.
 The sessions should take place separately so that there is no confusion as to who is in the coaching role.
 Sessions could take place face-to-face or via the telephone.
 Alternatively, use Skype.

 On average, salespeople with a coach perform 13% better than they do without a coach.

 Based on our sales coaching fees, this easily amounts to a 10-fold return on investment for a salesperson’s employer.
 How much more would you earn if you sold 13% more?
 The better a salesperson is, the higher the return.

 Halve the return estimate and halve it again.
 Just a 3.5% improvement will still generate a significant return for the employer and the salesperson.

 If you can set up a mutual coaching arrangement, it costs only the discipline to take action and keep taking action plus a little time.

 Executive coaching, sales coaching, and even online coaching provided by coaching professionals or even amateurs are vastly underutilised as a means of advancing individual and organisation interests.

 If there is a way to summarise the inestimable value of having a coach, I find it in the words of Aldus Huxley, “There's only one corner of the universe that you can be certain of changing, and that's your own.”

 Article by Clive Miller

 If you are interested in sales executive coaching or business coaching, we can help.
 Telephone +44 (0)1392 851500 and speak to a coach.
-We will be pleased to learn about your needs or talk through some options.
-Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+We will be pleased to learn about your needs or discuss some options.
+Send an email to firstname.lastname@example.org for a prompt reply or use the contact form here.